erickmerchant/ift/README.md

 # @erickmerchant/ift

-A ternary function with a default
+A ternary function with a default else

 ``` javascript
 // using values